ruby-next/ruby-next/README.md

 - From code by setting `RubyNext::Language.mode = :ast` or `RubyNext::Language.mode = :rewrite`.
 - Via environmental variable `RUBY_NEXT_TRANSPILE_MODE=ast`.
 - Via CLI option ([see below](#cli)).

-**NOTE:** For the time being, Unparser doesn't support Ruby 3.0 AST nodes, so we always use rewrite mode in Ruby 3.0+.

 ## CLI